angkasa27/angkasa27/README.md

 ## One Month, One Project Challenge! 👨‍💻
-I'm challenging myself to create or revamp **one project per month** for a whole year! 🚀 Stay tuned as I build and improve exciting projects every month.
+I'm challenging myself to create or revamp **one project per month** for a whole year!

 ### Monthly Projects
 - **January** - [json-schema-editor](https://github.com/angkasa27/json-schema-editor)